ncstate-sat/clearance-service/README.md

 ### Install Requirements

-The requirements.txt contains all of the dependencies required to run the Clearance Assignment Service.
+The requirements.txt contains all of the dependencies required to run the Clearance Service.
 Developer Dependencies are separated into the `requirements.dev.txt` file.
 The packages in `requirements.dev.txt` are not required to run the service but is required for code-coverage, pytests, etc.